 Farm trucks over 10,000 pounds gross vehicle weight (GVW), other than truck tractors, are issued standard plates in format 000*00F/T, where the F and T are stacked one above the other and occupy one space on the plate.
 Vehicles with these plates are not restricted geographically.
 The legend Farm is screened on the bottom center of the plate.
 Apparently, farm trucks 10,000 pounds GVW and under just get regular truck plates.
-Regular farm trucks may also obtain optional Our Farms, Our Future plates.
+Regular farm trucks may also obtain Our Farms, Our Future special interest plates.
 An image of one of these plates is shown further down this page.

 Truck tractors (the front part of tractor-trailers) used for farming purposes are issued standard plates in the format 000*00T/R, with the letters T and R stacked one above the other, and the legend Farm screened on the bottom center.
 There's no geographic restrictions on these, either.
 Like regular truck tractor plates, they're issued singly and are mounted to the front of the vehicle.

 So-called "farm area" motor vehicles are restricted geographically; they may only use public roads within a 10 mile radius of the farm.
 Farm area plates have the serial format 000*00K, with the "K" indicating the vehicle class.
 These are not used for farm machinery such as farm tractors or combines; rather, they're used on farm trucks that only use public roads to get from one field to another, for example.
 The state web site appeared on these plates beginning somewhere around serial 125-00K.